Iftar: Malaysia

 In Malaysia, iftar is known as "berbuka puasa", which literally means "to open the fast".
 As usual, the Muslims break the fast with either dried or fresh dates.
 Various foodstuffs from the Malaysian cuisine tend to be readily available from Bazaar Ramadhans, which are street food markets that are open during Ramadan; local favourites include bandung drink, sugarcane juice, soybean milk mixed with grass jelly, nasi lemak, laksa, ayam percik, chicken rice, satay and popiah among others.
 Many high-end restaurants and hotels also provide special iftar and dinner packages for those who want to break the fast outside with families and friends.
 Furthermore, most mosques also provide free bubur lambok (a special type of rice congee) after Asar prayers.

 Most Muslims will usually have a special supper after performing their tarawih prayers called moreh (pronounced [moˈreh]).
 The light meal, taking place in mosque and prayer hall grounds, consists of local traditional snacks and hot tea.

 In shopping malls and public venues in Malaysia, the time of iftar is indicated by radios announcing the call to Maghrib prayers.

 Maldives

 In the Maldives, iftar is known as roadha villun, which means "break fast".
 As usual, most Muslims break the fast with either dried or fresh dates.
 There are many exclusive restaurants and hotels providing special iftar and dinner packages for those who want to break the fast outside with the families and friends.
 All the mosques in the Maldives provide free dates and juice to break fast.
 At local homes, one will find various cold fruit juices (water melon, mango, passion fruit, pineapple) sweet (boakiba, pudding) and salty shorteats called hedhika (boakiba, bajiya, gulha, masroshi, cutlets), the latter made with mainly fish, curries, roshi and salads made with local greens, chilli, onion and lemon.

+Morocco

+In Morocco, dishes traditionally associated with breaking the Ramadan fast include dates, harira, sfouf, and chebakia.